Buffalo Wild Wings Smashed Burgers

 All-American Cheeseburger

-All-American CheeseburgerDouble smashed burger patties with American cheese, sea salt, coarse black pepper, shredded iceberg lettuce, tomato, pickles, mustard, and mayo on a challah bun
+This mastodon comes with double-smashed burger patties, American cheese, sea salt, coarse black pepper, shredded iceberg lettuce, tomato, pickles, mustard, and mayo on a challah bun.

 Here are the natural-cut french fries that came with the All-American Cheeseburger